In the Line of Duty: The F.B.I. Murders

 In the Line of Duty: The F.B.I.
 Murders (also known as Bloody Friday, FBI Murders), is a 1988 American made-for-television crime film.
 The film is based on the 1986 FBI Miami shootout, and stars Ronny Cox, Michael Gross and David Soul.
 The film was broadcast on NBC in November 1988.

 Plot

 The film is based on the 1986 FBI Miami shootout that occurred on April 11, 1986.
 Two former army buddies, Michael Lee Platt (played by David Soul) and William Russell Matix (Michael Gross), commit a series of murders and bank robberies in Miami, Florida.
 Matix and Platt were close friends who ran a tree-cutting service, and both had Army commando training.
-Maddox is supposedly a fundamentalist Christian who is also a suspect in the murder of his first wife in Ohio, and when his second wife asks him if he is guilty, Maddox tells her to just go away.
+Matix is supposedly a fundamentalist Christian who is also a suspect in the murder of his first wife in Ohio, and when his second wife asks him if he is guilty, Matix tells her to just go away.
 By the next morning, she has packed her bags and left with their children.